What is Dyslexia?

 *It is a difficulty in language, not in vision

-*It falls along a continuum of severity or degrees of impairment (mild to severe)
+*It falls along a continuum of severity of impairment (mild to severe)

 *The core problem is phonologic-turning print into sound